 Corporate governance

 The Board is committed to achieving high standards of governance commensurate with the size and stage of development of the Company.
-As an AIM-listed company, the principles of the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”) will continued to be adopted taking in to account the stage of development, resources available and the size of the company.
+As an AIM-listed company, the principles of the 2023 Quoted Companies Alliance Corporate Governance Code (the “QCA Code”) are adopted effective 1 November 2024, taking in to account the stage of development, resources available and the size of the Company.
 The QCA Code identifies 10 principles to be followed to deliver growth in long-term shareholder value by ensuring that the management framework is efficient, effective and dynamic, supported by good stakeholder communication to promote confidence and trust.
-The decision to use the QCA Code was last reviewed in February 2021, ahead of the publication of our Annual Report & Financial Statements for 2020.
+The decision to use the QCA Code was last reviewed in October 2024 and this Corporate Governance section updated on 1 November 2024.

 The sections below describe how the 10 principles of the QCA Code are applied to deliver medium- to long-term success without stifling innovation and entrepreneurial spirit, together with any areas of non-compliance.